If you want a campfire when backpacking (and who wouldn’t!), then a decent saw with sharp teeth and a decent blade length is pretty much essential.

 There are two cutting angles depending on your demands, and a locking mechanism ensures you can work safely in each angle setting.
 At 10 inches long when folded, this handy tool won’t take up much room in your backpack.

-For a multi-purpose saw, the LAOA Folding Hand Saw is an excellent option.
+For a multi-purpose saw, the LAOA is another excellent razor tooth folding saw..
 As its blade is slightly longer than the usual camping saw, you can get a better cut for larger items.
 Its triple edge teeth make cutting through not only wood but also plastic and other materials quite easy.

 The soft grip makes handling the saw gentle on your hands and comfortable to use when repeating back and forth motions for cutting.